microeinhundert/sst-edgedb-trpc-microservices/README.md

 npm run edgedb:link
 ```

-Then, modify `dbschema/default.esdl` to your liking and run the following command to create the migration for your changes:
+Then, modify `default.esdl` inside `packages/edgedb/dbschema` to your liking and run the following command to create the migration for your changes:

 ```console
 npm run edgedb:create-migration